teddygroves/bibat/README.md

 statistical workflows, from fitting a single model once to a single dataset to fitting arbitrary combinations of models and datasets in prior, posterior and kfold-cross-validation modes.

-## How to use cookiecutter-cmdstanpy
+## How to use cookiecutter-cmdstanpy-analysis

 The steps are:

 1. Install cookiecutter
-2. Load the cookiecutter-cmdstanpy template
+2. Load the cookiecutter-cmdstanpy-analysis template
 3. Install other dependencies (e.g. cmdstanpy, cmdstan)
 4. Customise the template so that it implements your analysis